Frequently Asked Questions

 Many of our students do have sponsorships but they were obtained by the students themselves writing to the companies.
 The availability of these depends very much on the economic climate.
 The University of Nottingham offers bursaries and the School also offers scholarships based on academic achievement.
 For further information on scholarships and bursaries click here

 Candidates are required to have taken GCE Advanced Level (AS+A2) in physics and mathematics, and one other subject (excluding General Studies and Critical Thinking) to full A-level or to other subjects to AS level.
 Candidates for the Chemistry and Molecular Physics Honours course must have taken GCE Advanced Level in physics, chemistry and mathematics.
 The conditional offers that we make are tailored to each individual applicant, but success on these degree programmes typically requires grades A or B at A-level.
 Other qualifications such as the International Baccalaureate and Irish Leaving Certificate are considered individually, and an offer made at an appropriate equivalent level.

 Yes!
 Disabled access is available to all buildings, although some are easier than others.
-There is easy access to the Physics and Mathematics Building and most lecture theatres are fitted with a loop system for those with hearing difficulties.
+There is easy access to the Physics Building and most lecture theatres are fitted with a loop system for those with hearing difficulties.
 Hearing, seeing and writing problems have always been overcome with special arrangements, so do not be deterred!

 Mature candidates frequently offer a range of qualifications such as Access, HND, BTEC etc. Each is considered as a special case but it is essential that you have a good knowledge of mathematics equivalent to A-level.
 If in doubt, get in touch